Day Dawn mine remains, Charters Towers: History

 The Day Dawn PC No. 3 mine was put down as a vertical shaft by this new English owner some time around 1891 to work the eastern portion of the Day Dawn Claim, which had increased in size from 24 to over 55 acre.
 It was sunk to cut the Eastward Ho reef and to prospect a big portion of the Rainbow Flat.
 The original Day Dawn PC together with the No. 2 to the west were underlie shafts.
 To the east the No. 4 was put down some time after.
 In 1897 No. 3 shaft turned out 9,500 LT for 15,000 oz.

-Gold Production for the Day Dawn PC from 1881- 1913 was 75,128 LT of ore raised for a return of 379,859 oz and dividends returning ,00.
+Gold Production for the Day Dawn PC from 1881 to 1913 was 75,128 LT of ore raised for a return of 379,859 oz and dividends returning ,00.
 It was the goldfield's 5th mine in terms of value of output.

 When in use the shaft was in three compartments.
 In 1898 it is known the vertical descent of the shaft was 868 ft with two underlies going north east and north west.
 The total depth at the time was 1078 ft.
 The capital brace was 40 ft high and was quite distinctive with a long raised walkway to the east.
 The head frame was an open timber structure.
 In 1897 The North Queensland Register listed the equipment on the surface to include a 430-ton hopper, a stone breaker, a 28 hp engine, two air compressors, two robey boilers, six rock drills and an underground air machine.